Mosho1/ece458a3/README.md

 1. Express - web server framework
 1. nodemailer - used to send emails using a gmail smtp
 1. node sqlite3 - sqlite implementation for Node
-1. AWS - hosting, domain, TLS certificate
+1. AWS - hosting, domain, TLS certificate, load balancer
+1. nginx - reverse proxy from the load balancer to the app

 ## Frontend